Elise Trouw

-Elise Ashlyn Trouw (born April 27, 1999) is an American singer-songwriter, multi-instrumentalist and record producer.
+Elise Ashlyn Trouw (born April 27, 1999) is an American singer-songwriter, multi-instrumentalist, and record producer.

 Early life and education

-Born in Newport Beach, California to a South African father Arie Trouw and New Yorker mother Anne, Trouw moved to San Diego at an early age.
-At six, she learned to play the piano with the intent of being able to play "My Immortal" by Evanescence.
-At age ten, she started drum lessons with instructor Dave Blackburn in Fallbrook, California, after playing the faux drums on the video game Rock Band.
+Trouw was born in Newport Beach, California to Arie and Anne Trouw.
+The family moved to San Diego when she was young.
+At six, she learned to play the piano and at age ten, she started taking drum lessons.

-Trouw attended The Bishop's School (La Jolla) from 7th to 11th grade, graduating before her senior year to pursue her music career.
-While attending Bishop's she was also selected to be a member of the Grammy Foundation's Grammy Camp alumni band, allowing her to perform alongside Sam Hunt at Club Nokia (since renamed The Novo) on February 11, 2016.
+Trouw attended The Bishop's School in La Jolla, California from 7th to 11th grade, graduating before her senior year to pursue her music career.
+While in high school, she was selected to be a member of the Grammy Foundation's Grammy Camp alumni band, allowing her to perform at Club Nokia on February 11, 2016.

 Career

 Trouw was signed in November 2015 to a one-album record deal by Pacific Records of San Diego.
-In September 2016, she left Pacific Records, buying out her contract, and retaining all rights to her music.
-By October 2016, she had released four singles - "X Marks the Spot", "She Talking", "Your Way", and "Burn".
+In September 2016, she left Pacific Records, buying out her contract and retaining the rights to her music.
+By October 2016, she had released four singles, "X Marks the Spot", "She Talking", "Your Way", and "Burn".

 On February 24, 2017, Trouw released her ten-song debut album, Unraveling, under her own label, Goober Records based in San Diego.
 The album features her on drums, vocals, guitar, piano, and bass guitar; the tracks were mixed and mastered by Alan Sanderson and Christopher Hoffee.
 Trouw appeared as the drummer on Fox Wilde's "Soap" music video on April 4, 2017.

 On May 7, 2017, Trouw celebrated the release of her debut album and her 18th birthday at The Loft at the University of California, San Diego.

-In late 2017 and early 2018, she released two live looping mashup videos that achieved a considerable amount of virality on Facebook and YouTube.

-She is currently listed as an endorsed artist by Pearl Drums, Paiste Cymbals and Vater Percussion.
+In late 2017 and early 2018, she released two live looping mashup videos.
+She is endorsed by Pearl Drums, Paiste Cymbals and Vater Percussion.

 Trouw appeared on Jimmy Kimmel Live! on February 8, 2018, after being bumped from the January 30, 2018, episode.
 She was the first artist to be featured on the circular lobby stage at the show where she performed a Foo Fighters / Bobby Caldwell mashup, as well as the song "Awake."

-In 2019, she toured as the opening act with Incubus (band) from October 16 to 27.

-For the Amazon Prime feature film Sound of Metal, Elise collaborated with Travis Barker to reimagine Metallica's Enter Sandman.
+In 2019, she toured as the opening act with Incubus from October 16 to 27.
+For the Amazon Prime feature film Sound of Metal, she collaborated with Travis Barker to reimagine Metallica's Enter Sandman.
+In 2023, she released an EP titled “Losing Sleep” and went on tour.

 Critical reception

-In 2016, she was listed as one of San Diego's best new bands by SoundDiego and was named 2017 "Breakout Artist" by NBC 7's SoundDiego.
+In 2016, she was listed as one of San Diego's best new bands by SoundDiego, and she was named 2017 "Breakout Artist" by NBC 7's SoundDiego.

-Influences

 Her influences include Radiohead, The Police, Adele, John Mayer, and Tower of Power.